kcbabo/gloo-mesh/docs/content/operations/upgrading.md

 ---
 title: Upgrading Gloo Mesh
-menuTitle: Upgrading Gloo Mesh
-weight: 100
+weight: 30
-description: Best practices for upgrading Gloo Mesh
+description: Upgrade the version of Gloo Mesh in your management and remote clusters
 ---

+Upgrade the version of Gloo Mesh Open Source in your management and remote clusters.

 {{< notice warning >}}
 This upgrade process is for Gloo Mesh versions less than v1.0.0 up to, but not including, v1.0.0.